tugberkgoc/bilgi-university-courses/README.md

 # Bilgi University Open Source Course Sharing Repository

-These are courses which is appending Computer Engineering and Electric, Electronic Engineering Courses.
+These are courses which has been appended Computer Engineering and Electric, Electronic Engineering Courses.

 ## How to download with using terminal.